 Some days just seem to get away from me and I end up with a slow cooker full of pork chops and nothing to serve with them!
 That’s when it’s extra handy to have a few packages of Idahoan Mashed Potatoes in the pantry!

 They’re still made with 100% Idaho potatoes.
 It’s the real deal, same creamy texture and all, without all the peeling!
 There you go!
 Sides are as easy as that!

 Homemade Pork Dry Rub

-How Long to Cook Slow Cooker Barbecue Pork Chops
+How Long to Cook Barbecue Pork Chops in Slow Cooker

 One of my very favorite slow cooker tricks is to assemble everything and add it to the slow cooker ahead of time.
-All that’s left is setting the slow cooker on it’s base when you’re ready.
-It makes mornings, mid days, afternoons, whenever you prep for dinner smooth!
+Stick it in the fridge until it’s time to put it on the bast.
+Then all that’s left is setting the slow cooker on its base and cranking it on when you’re ready.
+It makes mornings, middays, afternoons, whenever you prep for dinner smooth!

-Basically, I rub the meat, layer it in the slow cooker, and drizzle it with barbecue sauce.
-Put the lid on.
-At this point the slow cooker can be set right on the base to start cooking right now.
+STEP 3: Put the lid on.
+At this point, the slow cooker can be set right on the base to start cooking right now.
 Or, you can put it in the fridge for later.